 Colored LED Lights

 Most manufacturers use a combination of diodes in different bandwidths in the red and blue spectra.
-If the lights use the right bandwidths and the ratio of red to blue light is correct (6:1 or 5:1), these lights are very effective in taking your plants through all stages of growth.
+If the lights use the right bandwidths and the ratio of red to blue light is correct (6:1 or 5:1), these indoor lights are very effective in taking your plants through all grow stages.